Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: Luis Saez

-This son of Honor Code has one win in five career starts but hit the board in the Grade 2 Tampa Bay Derby and Grade 3 Lexington Stakes over his last two outings.
+This son of Honor Code has one win in five starts but hit the board in the Grade II Tampa Bay Derby and the Grade III Lexington Stakes over his past two outings.
 His best effort, the Lexington, was over a sloppy surface, sowing seeds of doubt that he can perform as well on a fast track.

 No. 9 Risk Taking (15-1)